daylanKifky/umap_cv/README.md

 ## Usage

-The easiest way to use this project is to **fork** the repository and modify the article `.md` files in the `latent_portfolio/articles` folder.
-Each markdown file represents a project that will be visualized in the 3D space.
+The easiest way to use this project is to **fork** the repository and configure Github pages.

-To publish your portfolio site, you need to configure GitHub Pages to use a custom GitHub Actions workflow:

 1. **Enable GitHub Pages**: Go to your repository Settings → Pages
 2. **Set source**: Select "GitHub Actions" as the publishing source